Data Cleansing – What It Is and How To Use It

 The importance of data cleansing

-If a study on the effectiveness of a new medication includes only patients with a particular medical condition, the results may not be generalizable to the larger population.2
+If a study on the effectiveness of a new medication includes only patients with a particular medical condition, the results may not be generalizable to the larger population.

 Data cleansing – Distinguish dirty from clean data

-Dirty data is defined as data that contains inconsistencies and errors.
+Dirty data is data that contains inconsistencies and errors.
 Three common sources of dirty data include:

 • Poor research design